Infant crying: Colic

 The term 'colic' was defined in 1954 as: "crying for more than three hours per day, for more than three days per week, and for more than three weeks in an infant that is well-fed and otherwise healthy."
 Colic and excessive crying by infants is synonymous to some clinicians.
 Colic is attributed to gastrointestinal discomfort like intestinal cramping.
-Clinicians often admit that colic can't be treated or that alternative treatments are ineffective.
+Clinicians often admit that colic cannot be treated or that alternative treatments are ineffective.
 The protocol followed by clinicians to treat colic is described as "treating the parents" with reassurance.

 Maternal responses

 Crying in infants is associated with high stress levels and depression in mothers.
-Excessive crying has also been linked to maternal "physical aggression" and "angry speaking".
-The burden of care of the mother, that is, mothers without assistance in caring for the infant, are more prone to physical aggression and angry speaking.
-During evaluations of maternal depression responses to infant crying, sleeping problems are closely associated with excessive crying and may confound the conclusions of such research.
-Also, it is not always clear that when sleeping problems are associated with infant crying, whether the sleeping problems are descriptive of the mother or the infant or both.
+Excessive crying has also been linked to maternal "physical aggression" and "angry speaking."
+Mothers without assistance in caring for the infant, are more prone to physical aggression.
+During evaluations of maternal depression responses to infant crying, sleeping problems are closely associated with excessive crying.
+It is not always clear that when sleeping problems are associated with infant crying, whether the sleeping problems are descriptive of the mother or the infant or both.
 Maternal stress is associated with excessive crying.